Light of Hope: Poura – The Reader

 LoH launched a project called "Poura – The Reader" for collecting books and establishing libraries at rural primary schools across the country.
 The project aimed to help poor children who cannot afford books.
 The project's team members collected books in different ways, such as collecting book donations (mainly primary-level storybooks) from different schools and universities.
 They also reached out to people and social organizations for donations.
-LoH ran its first campaign on the American International University-Bangladesh (AIUB) campus and collected almost 200 books in one day.
+Maruf ran its first campaign on the American International University-Bangladesh (AIUB) campus and collected almost 200 books in one day.
 Due to the campaign's success, LoH wanted to spread the campaign across Bangladesh.
 They launched a Facebook event for collecting books and sent representatives to different universities to collect books.
 Organizations including BRAC, Room to Read, and Save the Children donated books. rokomari.com donated 200 books.
 LoH's goal was to create libraries in 500 schools by late 2020.
+The company subsequently established 620 libraries in schools across Bangladesh, providing more than 250,000 children with access to age-appropriate books.

+Awards

+In 2018, Bhuiyan was named one of eight winners of the Unilever Young Entrepreneurs Awards, selected from 2,120 applicants from every continent.
+He received the award for developing Sputnique, a solar-powered multimedia classroom solution that fits inside a backpack, designed for off-grid primary schools in Bangladesh.

+In 2023, Bhuiyan received the National SME Foundation Award in the Small Entrepreneur (Male) category, presented by Prime Minister Sheikh Hasina at the 11th National SME Fair held at Bangabandhu International Conference Centre in Dhaka.